Do I Need To Call The Police? A User's Guide To Seeking Help Without Just Dialing 911.

 “If I had never dialed the police department, she’d still be alive,” Jefferson’s neighbor, James Smith, later told The Washington Post.

-George Floyd, Eric Garner, Michael Brown and Tamir Rice — police killed all these men after someone dialed 911 to report a trivial, routine, nonviolent concern.
+George Floyd, Eric Garner, Michael Brown and Tamir Rice — police killed each of them after someone dialed 911 to report a trivial, routine, nonviolent concern.

 It shouldn’t be like this.
 But in America in 2020, calling the police to report anything but the most urgent, severe threats has a significant chance of making things worse.